Our BS8537 Root and Tree Fencing Protection Solutions on Construction Projects for Trees preservation orders

 Protecting woodland is essential on all sizes of projects.
 For example, homeowners will want to protect the trees and shrubs in their gardens during construction of a new extension or garage.
 If your project requires planning permission, you are duty bound to comply with regulations and your local tree officer will want to know how you intend to preserve the woods in your area.
 We can help by devising a solution that you can include in your plans and then install the scaffolding quickly before the building work starts.

 Commercial projects operate on a different scale entirely.
 These can sometimes involve measures that require hundreds of metres of security if the development is large, such as new housing estates or offices.
 On industrial sites, we can act as suppliers of protection and woodland solutions on adjacent land when car parks or supermarkets are being constructed.
 The last thing you want is to discover that you have breached a tree preservation orders and fallen foul of local authority regulations.

 We also provide methods statements and easily visible signs to ensure that workers don’t compromise the safety of the nearby trees and shrubs.
 However large or complex your requirements are, we have the expertise to provide an effective service.

-If you’re worried about causing damage to your trees or complying with regulations, please give us a call.
-One of our experienced team will be happy to talk through our tree protection services and provide you with a very competitive quote.
+If you’re worried about causing damage to areas of natural beauty, forestry, wooded areas or complying with regulations, please give us a call.
+One of our experienced team will be happy to talk through our tree protection services and can provide you with a very competitive quote the same day.